Photon Fragmentation in the Antenna Subtraction Formalism: Introduction

 Calculations of next-to-next-to-leading order (NNLO) QCD corrections for inclusive-photon~\cite{Campbell_2017,Chen_2020}, photon-plus-jet~\cite{Chen_2020,Campbell_2017a} di-photon~\cite{Catani:2011qz,Campbell:2016yrh,Catani:2018krb,Gehrmann:2020oec,Chawdhry:2021hkp,Badger:2021ohm} or tri-photon production~\cite{Chawdhry:2019bji,Kallweit:2020gcp} have been performed up to now only for dynamical cone isolation (or variations thereof, \cite{Siegert:2016bre}).
 Theory predictions for fixed-cone isolation were not feasible at NNLO QCD up to now, since none of the available QCD subtraction techniques at NNLO is able to handle fragmentation processes.
+Most recently, first steps in this direction were taken with the calculation of heavy-hadron fragmentation in top quark decays~\cite{Czakon:2021ohs}, which incorporates the perturbative heavy-quark fragmentation at NNLO QCD~\cite{Melnikov:2004bm,Mitov:2004du}.
 It is the objective of this paper to extend the antenna subtraction method~\cite{GehrmannDeRidder:2005cm,Daleo:2006xa,Currie:2013vh} to be able to account for photon fragmentation up to NNLO.

 In section~\ref{sec:dfrag}, we review the mass factorisation of the photon fragmentation functions up to NNLO, which forms the basis for the compensation of collinear singularities between direct and fragmentation processes.
 The different contributions to photon production cross sections up to NNLO in QCD are described in detail in section~\ref{sec:xsec}, where we construct the antenna subtraction terms that are required to handle collinear photon radiation at NLO and NNLO.
 These antenna subtraction terms contain novel fragmentation antenna functions for double real radiation at tree level and single real radiation at one loop, which are differential in the final-state photon momentum fraction.
 The integration of these fragmentation antenna functions over the respective antenna phase spaces is described in sections~\ref{sec:X40int} and \ref{sec:X31int}.
 Finally, we conclude in section~\ref{sec:conc} with a discussion of possible applications and extensions of the newly developed formalism.
 Two appendices document the relevant mass factorisation kernels and all integrated NLO fragmentation antenna functions for identified photons or partons.